NuGet/NuGetDocs/site/Docs/Contribute/Contributing-to-NuGet-Documentation.markdown

 1. Visit the [NuGet Docs project on Github](https://github.com/NuGet/NuGetDocs/)

+2. Fork the project.
+There's a big Fork button towards the upper right.

-2. Find the page you want to edit within the /site/Docs folder.
+3. Find the page you want to edit within the /site/Docs folder.
 This folder contains all of the documentation markdown files.
 For example, the page you're [reading is here](https://github.com/NuGet/NuGetDocs/blob/master/site/Docs/Contribute/Contributing-to-NuGet-Documentation.markdown).

-3. Click the link labelled "Edit this file".
+4. Click the link labelled "Edit this file".

-4. Edit the markdown, type in a commit message below, and click "Commit Changes".
+5. Edit the markdown, type in a commit message below, and click "Commit Changes".

-5. Send a pull request for your change.
+6. Send a pull request for your change.
 There's a button near the top of the page that says "Pull Request".
 That's it!

 ## Adding a new document
 Adding a new document requires that you use Git to clone the repository and send a pull request.